meltano/meltano/docs/src/tutorials/google-analytics-with-postgres.md

 ## Select a data model

-Let's start by clicking on the `Analyze` button in our pipeline.
+Let's start by closing the Run Log for the pipeline and click on the `Model` option on the header of the page.
 This should bring us to the "Analyze: Models" page:

 ![Screenshot of Analyze: Model page for Google Analytics](/images/google-analytics-tutorial/06-ga-model-page.png)

 Meltano Models provide a starting point to explore and analyze data for specific use cases.
 They are similar to templates with only what is relevant for each use case included.
 As you can see in the right column, `tap-google-analytics` already has the required models installed.

-Let's move on to the next step by clicking `Analyze` in the `Website Overview` card to move on to the next step.
+Let's move on to the next step by clicking `Analyze` in the `Google analytics website overview` card to move on to the next step.

 ## Analyze the data